Premala Sivaprakasapillai Sivasegaram: Career

-In 1978, she became the first female chief structural engineer in the country and was transferred to the Designs Office in Colombo.
+In 1978 Dr. Sivaprakasapillai Sivasegaram was appointed as the first female Chief Structural Engineer in Sri Lanka and was transferred to the Designs Office in Colombo.
 She served as one of the prominent engineers in the country when open economic policies were introduced in 1977 by the then President Junius Richard Jayawardene.
+She oversaw the engineering of the National Library, the Police Headquarters, and the National Archives in Colombo during this time.